 Each case requires large amounts of attorney and support staff time from beginning to end.
 In our baseline year of 1974, felony pleas to the original charge were only 13%.
-In 2014, 1,314 defendants plead guilty to the original felony charge placed against them in 82% of the cases.
+In 2017, 1,337 defendants plead guilty to the original felony charge placed against them in 81.8% of the cases.
 This performance measure is consistent with our overall objective of plea dispositions to the original felony charge of not less than 80% per year.
 This overall dispositional rate demonstrates an effective and efficient use of the limited resources available to the criminal justice system.
-Furthermore, when criminal defendants are being held accountable to the charges brought against them at this high rate, charging practices by the OPA illustrate a staff of Assistant Prosecutors well trained at making the decisions that impact upon the lives of victims and defendants.
+Furthermore, when criminal defendants are being held accountable for the charges brought against them at this high rate, it illustrates a staff of Assistant Prosecutors that are well trained at making the decisions that impact the lives of victims and defendants.

-In 2014, approximately 1,050 criminal cases were set for trial in Circuit Court.
-In order to make efficient use of the number of available trial weeks in each of the four Trial Division Courts and to accommodate an increasing felony caseload, it is necessary to schedule approximately 8 cases in each Court for trial each week.
+In 2017, approximately 655 criminal cases were set for trial in Circuit Court.
+In order to make efficient use of the number of available trial weeks in each of the four Trial Division Courts and to accommodate an increasing felony caseload, it is necessary to schedule on average 8 trials in each Court for each week.
 Typically, although only one case can be tried in each Court per week, many of the other cases set for trial in any given week are resolved through settlement negotiations.
 Those that are not resolved through either trial or plea are rescheduled for trial.
-In 2014, 48 trials were held.
-In 83% of those trials, defendants either plead guilty at some point during the trial or were found guilty of the charge or a lesser charge.
+In 2017, 29 trials were held.
+In 69% of those trials, defendants either plead guilty at some point during the trial or were found guilty of the charge or a lesser charge.